anjsimmo/simple-ml-pipeline/README.md

 The pipeline will download all data from the web (currently an archive on my university's OwnCloud drive).
 It will then transform it, run a few models, and summarize the results in `data/traveltime.ladder`.

 The first run may take a few minutes, so please be patient.
-Subsequent runs will be much quicker, as each step of the pipeline only re-runs if it's input changes.
+Subsequent runs will be much quicker, as each step of the pipeline only re-runs if its input changes.

 # Defining the machine learning task